 The implementation of the first three recommendations in this Case for Change represent 'business as usual' for the VET sector.
-That is, Training Package components will be reviewed and updated to ensure their currency.
+That is, Training Package components will be updated to ensure their currency under the direction of the relevant Industry Reference Committee.
 In addition, an accredited course is being introduced which meets a need not yet included in a Training Package, and accredited units which duplicate units in Training Packages should not be re-accredited.
 As a consequence, the impact of the first three recommendations is considered to be positive but incremental - learners will be taught more current skills and employers will receive the benefits of these skills, assisting them in improving their current operations.